Bast-Lcrf/Projet5_OC/README.md

 if you want to change this value, you have to go into phpmyadmin and change it directly on the database.
 At the moment, you can't do it directly on the blog.
 But I can add it to the profile page if you want.
 Then you can upgrade all the ones you want as admin.

-Not working on Nest hub / Nest hub max.

 ## Technologies
-A list of technologies used within the project:
+A list of technologies used within the project :
 * [PHP 7.4.12](https://www.php.net/)
 * [Apache 2.0](https://www.apachelounge.com/download/VC15/)
 * [MySQL 5.7.32](https://downloads.mysql.com/archives/installer/)